quii/learn-go-with-tests/pointers-and-errors.md

 ## Refactor

-Let's make a quick test helper for our error check just to help our test read clearer
+Let's make a quick test helper for our error check to improve the test's readability

 ```go
 assertError := func(t testing.TB, err error) {